IndiePass/indiepass-android/README.md

     micropub and microsub endpoints are optional, but at least one should be available.
 Token revoke happens when deleting an account.
 PKCE support for additional security when authenticating.
+  - Mastodon: authorize with the instance you registered your account(s).
   - Pixelfed: authorize with the instance you registered your account(s).
 - Comes with a built-in anonymous user which allows reading channels and posts coming from https://indigenous.realize.be or https://pixelfed.social.